Indian external affairs ministry says no request received for Imran’s oath-taking

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: The ministry of external affairs Thursday said it has not received any request from anyone in India for attending the oath-taking of Imran Khan as Pakistan’s prime minister, Geo News reported.
+NEW DELHI: The ministry of external affairs has said it has not received any request from anyone in India for attending the oath-taking of Imran Khan as Pakistan’s prime minister, Geo News reported.

 “We have not received any such request,” ministry spokesperson Raveesh Kumar said in response to a query at a media briefing here.
 “I have read in the media that some people have said if they go they will seek MEA’s advice,” Kumar said.
 “If they approach us, then we will decide what advice to give”.

-NEW DELHI: The ministry of external affairs Thursday said it has not received any request from anyone in India for attending the oath-taking of Imran Khan as Pakistan’s prime minister, Geo News reported.
+NEW DELHI: The ministry of external affairs has said it has not received any request from anyone in India for attending the oath-taking of Imran Khan as Pakistan’s prime minister, Geo News reported.

 “We have not received any such request,” ministry spokesperson Raveesh Kumar said in response to a query at a media briefing here.
 “I have read in the media that some people have said if they go they will seek MEA’s advice,” Kumar said.
 “If they approach us, then we will decide what advice to give”.